dhellmann/pymotw-3/source/difflib/index.rst

 --------------------

-While the ``Differ`` class shows all of the input lines, a *unified diff* only includes modified lines and a bit of context.
+While the ``Differ`` class shows all of the input lines, a *unified diff* includes only the modified lines and a bit of context.
 The ``unified_diff()`` function produces this sort of output.

 .. literalinclude:: difflib_unified.py